-In the absence of that, many trusts have what are called “flight provisions” in them, which provide that in the event a court or a creditor are going to seize assets from the trust, or that risk might occur, then the trustee changes and the jurisdiction changes.
+In the absence of that, many trusts include “flight provisions,” which include rules that the trustee and the jurisdiction must change in the event a court or a creditor are going to seize assets from the trust, or that risk might occur.

-But most trust donors are intending, through the type of trust they establish, some expression of faith, hope, love and support for family members.
-However, we usually you don’t see that expressed.
+- Most trust donors are intending, through the type of trust they establish, some expression of faith, hope, love and support for family members.
+Unfortunately, we usually you don’t see that expressed within the trust documents.

 - Most of the time, trust donors have concerns, and even specific instructions they would provide, if questioned about what their life’s work is going to support within society when they are gone.